-RMCTC regulary conducts formal and informal observations of classroom instruction and documents informal observations in eWalk software.
+RMCTC regular conducts formal and informal observations of classroom instruction and documents informal observations in eWalk software.
 A template for informal classroom observations has been developed and used when conducting informal observations, focusing on seven foundations.
-These foundations include: (1) teaching everyday to all levels of students, (2) actively engaging the learning style of each student, (3) incorporating literacy activities everyday, (4) incorporating writing everyday, (5) focusing on numeracy everyday, (6) incorporating instructional strategies for special education students, and (7) showing evidence of teacher/student activities in support of SREB's Six Habits of Success.
+These foundations include: (1) teaching every day to all levels of students, (2) actively engaging the learning style of each student, (3) incorporating literacy activities every day, (4) incorporating writing every day, (5) focusing on numeracy every day, (6) incorporating instructional strategies for special education students, and (7) showing evidence of teacher/student activities in support of SREB's Six Habits of Success.

-RMCTC also employs two instructional coaches (CTE Integration Specialists), one focused on literacy and communications skill developement, the second focused on math/numeracy skill development.
+RMCTC also employs two instructional coaches (CTE Integration Specialists), one focused on literacy and communications skill development, the second focused on math/numeracy and educational technology skill development.
 Our two coaches work with faculty to strengthen lessons to include literacy and numeracy related to the program curriculum/industry focus.
 These coaches push into classrooms and model teaching strategies, review and improve lesson planning and delivery, and identify materials that further engage students in numeracy and literacy.